taikedz-mt/mobs_habitats/README.md

 ## Adding mobs to habitats

-You can add mobs to habitats using the default spawn values
+You can add mobs to habitats using the default spawn values - each mob needs a mobstring, and a `spawnon` and `spawnby` value each pointing to "floors","walls","trees", or "plants".

-	mobshabitats:add_spawn("dmobs:panda","ethereal:bamboo")
+	mobshabitats:add_spawn("dmobs:panda","ethereal:bamboo", {spawnon="floors", spawnby="trees"})

 Or customize some of them

-	mobshabitats:add_spawn("mobs_monster:dirtmonster","default:grasslands",{max_light=8})
+	mobshabitats:add_spawn("mobs_monster:dirtmonster","default:grasslands",{spawnon="floors",spawnby="walls", max_light=8})

 ## Defining groups of mobs

-You can add multiple mobs to named groups - each mob needs a mobstring, and a `spawnon` and `spawnby` value each pointing to "floors","walls","trees", or "plants".

-You can customize the spawn parameters too.
+You can add multiple mobs to named groups, and customize the spawn parameters too.

 	mobshabitats:add_family("firemonsters",{
 		{mobstring="mobs_monster:lavaflan",spawnon="floors",spawnby="walls"},